open-metadata/OpenMetadata/openmetadata-docs/content/openmetadata/connectors/dashboard/metabase/index.md

 - **Host and Port**: URL to the Metabase instance.
 - **Username**: Specify the User to connect to Metabase.
 It should have enough privileges to read all the metadata.
 - **Password**: Password for Metabase.
-- **Database Service Name**: Optionally, add the name of the database service to add lineage.

 <IngestionScheduleAndDeploy />